Laszarus/dsi-unsupervised-case-study-/README.md

 ## Resources

 Turns out the person who scraped the data left the beginnings of a Python script to load the data with, but even they left a note that it's not very helpful.
+See the `example_reading_and_parsing_data.ipynb` for a more extended example.

 ```python
 import json